kristianmandrup/nx-code-mods/Readme.md

 ## <a name='InsertintonamedObject'></a>Insert into named Object

-Insert code into a named array
+Insert code into a named object

 ```ts
 type CollectionInsert = {